 The government portrays this state funded scheme as being an expression of public sympathy for victims of violent crime.
 Whilst adequate successful compensation awards are undoubtedly to be welcomed, they are not always easy to achieve, possibly even more so in the case of brain injury than in any other type of injury scenario.

-Neil Sugarman is Managing Partner at Brain Injury Group member law firm, GLP Solicitors, who are based in Bury but handle cases for clients nationwide.
-Neil has over 35 years’ experience dealing with personal injury claims and has a particular expertise in claims under the Criminal Injuries Compensation Scheme.
+Neil Sugarman is Managing Partner at Brain Injury Group member law firm, GLP Solicitors.
+GLP are based in Bury but handle cases for clients nationwide.
+Neil has over 35 years’ experience dealing with personal injury claims with particular expertise in Criminal Injuries Compensation Scheme claims.
 For more information about Neil and GLP Solicitors see the Brain Injury Group profile for GLP Solicitors’ Bury office.